 - Note on other games

 - Windows and Application settings

-- Other less common hardware issues
+- Other software and hardware issues

 On some monitors, or more commonly on laptops - it’s common to see panels with maximum refresh rate of 144Hz.
 Sometimes the game would launch at 144Hz and not 120Hz, which would cause major issues with desyncs.

 To check what refresh rate your game is running at, you should:

 - Press a button on your monitor to open the on-screen display menu

 - Usually, the OSD will tell you the current resolution and refresh rate.

 You might also want to check the user manual of your monitor to see the list of supported resolutions and refresh rates.
 Unfortunately this is a bit harder on laptops; you could check the FPS instead while the game is running.